saturnism/spring-on-gcp-gitbook/deployment/kubernetes/load-balancing/external-load-balancing.md

 ### Connect

-Continuously to check the External IP address, until an IP address is assigned.
+Continuously check the External IP address, until an IP address is assigned.
 Once the IP Address is assigned, you can connect to the External IP address, and it'll be load balanced to the `helloworld` service backend pods.

 ```bash
 EXTERNAL_IP=$(kubectl get svc helloworld -ojsonpath="{.status.loadBalancer.ingress[0].ip}")